tsanjay330/Polynomial-Evaluation-Accelerator/test/test_c/test_STP/test02/README.txt

 ENHANCEMENTS, OR MODIFICATIONS.
 ----------------------------------------------------------------------------

-This tests checks the error detection when an invalid STP command is given (a degree 12 polynomial is included in the second argument, when the max is 10).

-@author Noah-Olson.
+Test of the STP instruction - tests that coefficients for a 10th degree polynomial can be stored properly in S8.